 The management of metachronous metastatic disease is distinguished from that of synchronous disease through also including an evaluation of the chemotherapy history of the patient and through the absence of transabdominal resection.
 Patients with resectable disease are classified according to whether they have undergone previous chemotherapy.
-For patients who have resectable metastatic disease, treatment is resection with 6 months of perioperative chemotherapy (pre- or postoperative or a combination of both), with choice of regimens based on previous therapy.
-Locally ablative procedures can be considered instead of or in addition to resection in cases of liver oligometastases (see Liver-Directed Therapies, above), but resection is preferred.
-For patients without a history of chemotherapy use, FOLFOX or CapeOx are preferred, with FLOX, capecitabine, and 5-FU/LV as additional choices.
-There are also cases when perioperative chemotherapy is not recommended in metachronous disease.
-In particular, patients with a history of previous chemotherapy and upfront resection can be observed or may be given an active regimen for advanced disease.
+For patients who have resectable metastatic disease. treatment is resection with 6 months of perioperative chemotherapy (pre- or postoperative or a combination of both), with choice of regimens based on previous therapy.
+Locally ablative procedures can be considered instead of or in addition to resection in cases of liver oligometastases (see Local Therapies for Metastases, above), but resection is preferred.
+For patients without a history of chemotherapy use, FOLFOX or CapeOx are preferred, with FLOX, capecitabine, and 5-FU/LV as additional category 2B options.
+There are also cases when perioperative chemotherapy is not recommended in resectable metachronous disease.
+In particular, patients with a history of previous chemotherapy and upfront resection can be observed or may be given an active regimen for advanced disease, and the same is true for patients whose tumors grew on therapy before resection (category 2B for the use of biologic agents in these settings).
 Observation is preferred if oxaliplatin-based therapy was previously administered.
 In addition, observation is an appropriate option for patients whose tumors grew through neoadjuvant treatment.

-Patients determined to have unresectable disease through cross-sectional imaging scan (including those considered potentially convertible) should receive an active chemotherapy regimen based on prior chemotherapy history (see Therapy after Progression in the Discussion section of the NCCN Guidelines for Colon Cancer, available at www.NCCN.org).
+Patients determined to have unresectable disease through cross-sectional imaging scan (including those considered potentially convertible) should receive an active systemic therapy regimen based on prior chemotherapy history (see Therapy after Progression in the Discussion section of the NCCN Guidelines for Colon Cancer, available at www.NCCN.org).
 In the case of liver metastases only, HAI therapy with or without systemic 5-FU/LV (category 2B) is an option at centers with experience in the surgical and medical oncologic aspects of this procedure.
 Patients receiving palliative chemotherapy should be monitored with CT or MRI scans approximately every 2 to 3 months.